RajaMuhammadAwais/real-time-network-anomaly-detection/README.md

 ## 🤝 Contributing

 Contributions are welcome!
-Please feel free to submit pull requests or open issues for bugs and feature requests.
+Please read CONTRIBUTING.md before you start.
+By opening a pull request, first-time contributors will be asked to sign a CLA via the CLA Assistant bot.
+See CODE_OF_CONDUCT.md for community behavior expectations.

 ## 📞 Support